Setting Up a Company in Bermuda

 - The company’s registered address

-Bermuda exempted companies are only required to make one annual filing, known as the Statutory Declaration, which lists the authorized share capital.
+The regulations only require Bermuda exempted companies to make one annual filing.
+Regulators call this the Statutory Declaration.
+This filing lists the authorized share capital.

 The Bermuda Aircraft Register has a strong reputation internationally for the registration of aircraft used for private purposes.
-It is regulated by the Bermuda Department of Civil Aviation (BDCA).
+The Bermuda Department of Civil Aviation (BDCA) is the body that regulates such registrations.
 The BDCA maintains internationally recognized standards for the licensing, operation, and maintenance of private aircraft.
 However, the regulatory body also maintains sensitivity and discretion towards the needs of businesses.
-In Bermuda, exempted companies have the ability to own private aircraft.
+In Bermuda, exempted companies can own private aircraft.
 As a result, aircraft registered in Bermuda are not subject to the claims of creditors of the corporation’s owner.

 Bermuda Company Documents & Requirements